woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/javascript-testing.md

 <img src="https://user-images.githubusercontent.com/3616980/231486308-8f85779b-8ede-440d-a250-6ff612d6ea20.png" alt="Log of an e2e test suite that failed, highlighting the Summary button" width="780" />

-From the _Summmary_ page, if you scroll down, you can download the report of each test suite that failed:
+From the _Summary_ page, if you scroll down, you can download the report of each test suite that failed:

 <img src="https://user-images.githubusercontent.com/3616980/231486320-c52a0e10-c80e-4d3a-ae0f-b3998013f528.png" alt="Report summary showing the Artifacts list, including the e2e reports" width="780" />